 After over 20 years of advocacy for small business through statewide committees on both the Texas Association of Business and the National Federation of Independent Business, as well as appointment by Governor Rick Perry to the Texas Small Business Advisory Council, Doc was elected to represent District 56 (Waco &McLennan County) in 2004.
-He has been re-elected seven times.
+He has been re-elected eight times.

-Representative Anderson currently serves as Chairman of the Texas Legislative Rural Caucus, Vice-Chairman for the House Committee on Energy, and previously served for 6 terms as Vice-Chairman of the House Committee on Agriculture and Livestock.
+Representative Anderson currently serves as Chairman of the Texas Legislative Rural Caucus, Vice-Chairman for the House Committee on Agriculture and Livestock, and House Committee on County Affairs.
 In addition, he has served on the House Committee on Elections, House Administration, Economic & Small Business Development, and the House Select Interim Committee on Energy & Environment.
 Additionally, he holds appointments to the statewide Agricultural Policy Council, the multinational Energy Council, and agricultural, energy, and environmental task forces in both the National Conference on State Legislatures (NCSL) and American Legislative Exchange Council (ALEC).
 Representative Anderson is a Board Member of the Texas Conservative Coalition Research Institute (TCCRI), and serves on the international organization State Agricultural and Rural Leaders (SARL).
 Dr. Anderson is a Paul Harris Fellow Rotarian.

 Legislative highlights include: securing new headquarters funding for Company F of the Texas Rangers in Waco, major legislation concerning school bus safety belts, punishment for child predators (Jessica’s Law), legislation banning the hallucinogen salvia divinorum, and a Constitutional Amendment approved by voters in 2011 to extend property tax exemptions to the surviving spouse of veterans who had already gained such exemption due to their 100%, service-connected disability.